How To Tell If A Canadian Goose Is Male Or Female

 Cloacal Examination

-The best way to determine the sex of any bird is to have a veterinary expert evaluate cloacal opening of a bird.
+The best way to determine the sex of any bird is to have a veterinary expert evaluate the cloacal opening of a bird.
 By inserting a lubricated finger into the bird's vent, the vet can attempt to palpate a penis, which, if present, indicates that the bird is a male.
-This is an unusual technique for determining bird gender, as only about 3 percent of the living bird species possess penises.
+This is an unusual technique for determining bird sex, as only about 3 percent of the living bird species possess penises.
 Alternatively, the vet can cause the penis to evert by applying pressure to the proper portion of the vent.
 This is a potentially dangerous technique, which should only be performed by a veterinarian.

 Genetic Testing